robertbullen/dakboard/docs/slides/conclusion/conclusion.md

     - Design
         - Font terminology and features
         - Image color analysis and cohesive color palette selection tools
-        - CSS grid, variables, and calculations
+        - CSS variables and calculations
     - Presenting
         - Reveal.js and creating plugins for it
         - Programmatic webcam access